esamattis/piler/README.md

 ## API summary

-Code will be rendered in the order you call these functions with the exception of *addUrl* which will be rendered before any other.
+Code will be rendered in the order you call these functions with the exception of *addUrl* which will be rendered as first.

 ### JavaScript pile